lokalized/lokalized-java/README.md

   .build();
 ```

+Classpath package names use slash-separated resource paths such as `com/example/myapp/strings`.
+Prefer an
+application-specific, namespaced path over a generic top-level package like `strings` so unrelated dependencies cannot
-Classpath package names use slash-separated resource paths such as `strings` or `com/example/strings`. [`loadFromClasspath(String)`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html#loadFromClasspath(java.lang.String)) first uses the current thread context classloader when one is available, then falls back to Lokalized's own classloader.
+publish resources into the same package. [`loadFromClasspath(String)`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html#loadFromClasspath(java.lang.String)) first uses the current thread context classloader when one is available, then falls back to Lokalized's own classloader.
 Use [`loadFromClasspath(ClassLoader, String)`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html#loadFromClasspath(java.lang.ClassLoader,java.lang.String)) for containers, plugin systems, test harnesses, and other environments where the desired resources are visible through a specific classloader.

 Filesystem and classpath loading both scan only the specified directory or package; child directories and child packages are not scanned recursively.
-Classpath package names must be nonempty slash-relative paths and may not contain empty, `.` or `..` segments.
+Classpath package names must be nonempty slash-relative paths and may not contain empty interior, `.` or `..` segments.
+One or more trailing slashes are ignored; leading slashes and traversal remain invalid.

 Loading is bounded per resource by [`LocalizedStringLoadingOptions`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoadingOptions.html).
 The default limit is 16 MiB for a `Path` or `InputStream`, 16 MiB characters for a `Reader`, and 128 levels of